chess-fan/thoughts/README.md

 * about this blog
 * about me
 * thoughts:
+  * Dec 10: found data on archive.org for Feb 22 blockhashes
   * Dec 10: no uptodate synccheckpoint - for 18 months:
    * 1. leaves your house open for manipulation attempts +
    * 2. does not help newcomers (sync speed)